Is there life after a shopping cart abandonment happens?

-When it comes to email marketing vs conversational SMS marketing and which of them are more effective for cart abandonment recovery, the answer is – like with anything these days – it depends.
+When it comes to email marketing vs conversational text marketing and which of them are more effective for recovering and solving your shopping cart abandonment the answer is – like with anything these days – it depends.

 SMS Marketing helps give that personal touch to your corporate communications and can yield quicker and more powerful results.